GaloisInc/ivorylang-org/pages/software/index.md

 For convenience, we have provided the [SMACCMPilot-Build][smaccmpilot-build] repository which includes all of the sources required to build SMACCMPilot as a collection of submodules.
-Use of the build repository is [described on the Prerequisites page](/software/prerequisites.html).
+There are instructions for [building this repository](/software/build.html).

 ### Flight Control Software